dotnetthailand/dotnetthailand.github.io/content/faq/docker/docker-machine.md

 editable: true
 showToc: true
 ---

 # The Docker Machine for AWS.

 Docker machine is a tool that lets you install Docker Engine on your virtual host or event Remote host at your cloud provider.

 By the way, This content will be talking about AWS cloud providers.

 It feels tedious when you want quickly spin up the prototype application using Docker.
-You might create and install tons of prerequisites.
+You might create and install tons of prerequisites about AWS EC2 After you spawned your machine.
+You will use a secure shell with credentials to access and install the packages onto your issued instance.
 This thing is going to be fine if you have a lot of time.
 By the way, you don't have much time.
 What'd you like to do?

 Exactly, Docker Machine will help you a lot.
 So I will describe some tips starting from the beginning.